 Frequently Asked Questions

-- What is the timing for the Relief Line project?
+- What is the current status of the project?

-- How have decisions about the Relief Line been made so far?
+- How have decisions about the Relief Line South been made so far?

-- The route/station location shown on the recommended preferred alignment map is under my home, what does this mean?
+- The map shows that the tunnel will be under my home, what does this mean?

 - How will the value of my property be affected?